A47 road: Improvements around Norwich

-The two stretches of dual carriageway west and east of Norwich respectively are planned to be dualled by 2027.
+The two stretches of dual carriageway west and east of Norwich are planned to be dualled by 2027.
 Although a Development Consent Order (DCO) was granted in 2022, both schemes were subject to legal challenge which have since been dismissed.
 This caused the overall scheme to be delayed by 20 months.
-Work began on the North Tuddenham to Easton leg in 19 August 2024 and is due to be finished in 2027.
+Work began on the North Tuddenham to Easton leg in August 2024 and is due to be finished in 2027.
+Dualling work on the A47 between Blofield and North Burlingham started in October 2024 and was finished in March 2026.

 In addition to the two dualling schemes, National Highways also proposed to improve the Thickthorn Junction, where the A47 meets the A11.
-This will involve the construction of two new free-flow link roads between the A47 and the A11. this project was also the subject of a legal dispute which was since dismissed.
-In July 2024, the £153 million contract was awarded to Skanska with construction to begin later in the year, which will last for four years.
+This involves the construction of two new free-flow link roads between the A47 and the A11.
+This project was also the subject of a legal dispute which was since dismissed.
+In July 2024, the £153 million contract was awarded to Skanska.
+The scheme is scheduled for completion in 2028.